 The .223 Wylde is a modern improvement upon the standard .223 chamber design, in that it's been adapted to accept 5.56 ammunition; it also shoots more accurately than a standard 5.56.
 It's truly the best of both worlds.
-That said, our weapon was compliant and used to qualify at the Police Department.
-In addition to the Rock River Arms upper and lower receivers, we utilized their 2-stage lightened trigger.
-This particular trigger pulls smoothly, and has a very crisp break; it offers the shooter finer tactility, sharpening their overall trigger-control.
+That said, our weapon was compliant and used to qualify with the Police Department.
+In addition to the Rock River Arms upper and lower receivers, we utilized their 2-Stage National-Match trigger.
+This particular trigger is lighter at approx. 4.5lbs, versus a standard mil-spec trigger weighing-in at 6.5lbs.
+It has virtually no creep; meaning it pulls much more smoothly than a mil-spec trigger and has a clean, crisp, break.
+This offers the shooter finer tactility, sharpening their overall trigger-control.

-In the rear, we opted for a Magpul ACS-L collapsible stock, due to it's broad cheek-weld, giving the shorter maximum comfort and control, for more precise shots.
-The ACS-L contains 3 storage compartments; a main space for small items like: Spare-Parts, Small-Tools, CLP, Medication, Additional Rounds ...
-As well as additional tubes along each side for: Batteries, Cleaning-Rods, and Note-Taking Gear.
-Being a multi-purpose rifle, for both professional and personal use, durability became a big concern as well; therefore it's equipped with a parkerized and chrome-lined bolt-carrier group, from Bravo Company Manufacturing (BCM).
+In the rear, we opted for a Magpul SL-K stock.
+This was due to it's compact design and rolled-toe, which reduces overall weight and fascilitates shouldering while wearing a vest.
+We also added a QD-cup, to enable the Officer to attach and detach a sling in a simpler fashion.
+Being a multi-purpose rifle, for both professional and personal use, durability became a big concern as well; therefore it's equipped with a parkerized and chrome-lined bolt-carrier group from Bravo Company Manufacturing (BCM).
 This bolt-carrier group is full-auto rated, and will easily withstand regular use while continuing to operate smoothly.

-To maximize manueverability, the weapon needed to be shorter; so we chose a carbine-length barrel and gas system.
-It's a 16" heavy-barrel (HBAR) by AR Stoner, with spiral fluting along it's length.
-This feature fascilitates cooling by establishing a channel through which airflow is directed.
-This works in conjunction with the larger barrel diameter, which serves as a heatsink.
-Higher rates of fire cause the barrel to get hotter sooner, and that heat affects what's called "Barrel Harmonics"; that's the movement in the barrel (unobservable to the naked-eye) that occurs as the round travels through it.
-The changes in movement, produce changes in your point-of-impact (POA); so having a more massive barrel will disipate that heat more evenly throughout it's length, ultimately helping you stay on target in a hostile situation, or during daily running-and-gunning during quals, training, etc.
+To maximize manueverability in and out of a patrol-vehicle, as well as meeting departmental policies, the rifle needed to be shorter without entering the realm of pistol-length or short-barrel rifles (SBR's).
+So we chose a standard 16" barrel with a 1:8 twist-ratio, but have recently made some upgrades to the original setup for the sake of weight-savings.
+Originally, we had opted to install a heavy-barrel (HBAR) by AR Stoner, with a carbine gas system, and spiral fluting along it's length.
+This feature fascilitates cooling by establishing a channel through which airflow is directed, juxtaposed with the larger barrel diameter that serves as a heatsink.
+Higher rates of fire cause the barrel to get hotter sooner, and these events affect what's known as "barrel harmonics"; that's the vibration in the barrel (unobservable to the naked-eye) which occurs as the round travels through it.
+That movement, occuring with every shot, produces changes in your point-of-impact (POA).
+Therefore, having a more massive barrel means it's stiffer, mitigating such movement.
+Also, it will disipate heat more evenly throughout it's length; ultimately helping you stay on target in a hostile situation, or during a weekend of running-and-gunning at annual-qualifications and other training events.